 Selling to a buyer on the internet is much harder than selling to one in person.
 When people buy new, they are typically on location, experiencing the property and having a good time.
 You’ll be selling online with a brief description and a few photos.
 There’s no comparison.
 And don’t make the mistake of pricing your timeshare based on other listings.
 The overwhelming majority of these won’t sell.
 Listing companies love overpriced timeshares because they get paid to relist again and again.
 Also, don’t expect accurate resale advice from the resort, since their sales costs are higher and lower resale prices devalue their new properties.

 The real value of a timeshare is in its use, not its resale value.
 So don’t think of selling as a way to recoup the money you paid, but as a way to get out of future maintenance fees.
 Check out this easy to use calculator (hotlink the word calculator) to see how much you’ll spend in maintenance fees.
 Keep this in mind when setting your price.
 If you go low enough, you may eventually sell, although the timeshare resale market is so depressed that many people have reported not even being able to give their property away.

 Now that you have set the price, you’ll need to decide how to list it.
-(Hotlink the words “how to list it; and I’ll do another article on that) Once you post your timeshare online, be extremely careful of getting scammed (hotlink the word scammed).
+Once you post your timeshare online, be extremely careful of getting scammed.
 Con artists target timeshare owners looking to sell.
-In fact, the Better Business Bureau warns that the timeshare resale market is one of the most dangerous hotspots for getting scammed in the nation.
+In fact, the Better Business Bureau warns that the timeshare resale market is one of the most dangerous hot spots for getting scammed in the nation.
 If you’d like free expert advice on the best way to get rid of your timeshare, call Timeshare Specialists at 800-965-6565.